conanton/research/README.md

 * Many of the test cases used came from the pytorch/caffe2/python repository *

 Challenges:
-- Code currently only scans for a select few types of commenting, so oddly-styled programs may not be parsed correctly.
+- Code currently only scans for a select few types of commenting, so oddly-styled programs (including comments above the header of a function) may not be parsed correctly.
-- If 'def ' is mentioned in the file outside of the context of defining a function, the code will still read it as a function and add it to the dictionary
-- Comments on multiple lines being appended together are currently kind of messy, but overall works.
-Many spaces may appear or instances of non-alphanumeric characters in their .txt format may show.